1Password/scim-examples/azure-container-apps/README.md

 > [!TIP]
 > Check for 1Password SCIM Bridge updates on the [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).

-1. Within Container App from the [Azure Container Apps Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps), select **Containers** from the sidebar.
+1. Within your deployed 1Password SCIM Bridge Container App in the [Azure Container Apps Portal](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.App%2FcontainerApps), select **Containers** from the sidebar.
 2. Click **Edit and deploy**.
 3. Select the checkbox next to your **op-scim-bridge** container, then choose **Edit**.
 4. Change the version number **2.9.1** in the **Image and Tag** field, **1password/scim:v2.9.1** to match the latest version from our [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).